pillilz/jekyll_deployment_via_github_webhook/README.md

 %www-data       ALL=(deploy_website)NOPASSWD: DEPLOYCMD
 ```

-The paths of the local repository and html root must match the webhook
+The paths of the local repository and HTML root must match the webhook
 configuration in `/etc/deploywebhookgithub`.
 Multiple paths can be configured
 as required.
 The wildcard at the end of the command is required for passing the
 email address.